scionproto/scion/doc/ControlPlanePKI.md

 This comprises all non-object values in the top level of the TRC.

 - __ISD__: 16-bit unsigned integer.
 Unique and immutable ISD identifier.
 - __Version__: 64-bit unsigned integer.
 TRC version, starts at 1.
 All TRC updates must increment this by exactly 1 (i.e., no gaps, no repeats).
 - __BaseVersion__: 64-bit unsigned integer.
 Version of the last trust reset TRC.
-- __Description__: String.
-Describes the ISD/TRC in human-readable form (possibly in multiple languages).
+- __Description__: UTF-8 string.
+Describes the ISD/TRC in human-readable form (possibly in multiple
+  languages).
 - __VotingQuorum__: 8-bit unsigned integer.
 Defines how many voting ASes from this ISD need to agree to be able to modify the TRC.
 - __FormatVersion__: 8-bit unsigned integer.
 Version of the TRC/certificate format (currently 1).
 - __GracePeriod__: 32-bit unsigned integer.
 How long, in seconds, the previous unexpired version of the TRC should still be considered *active*, i.e., `TRC(i)` is still active until the following time has passed (or `TRC(i+2)` has been announced):

   `TRC(i+1).Validity.NotBefore + TRC(i+1).GracePeriod`

   This formula allows the grace period to be adjusted according to the urgency, i.e., in a key compromise situation, it may be preferable to have a shorter grace period than during regular updates.
 A grace period of 0 is a special case that designates a trust reset.

 - __TrustResetAllowed__: Boolean.
 Specifies whether a third party can announce a trust reset for this ISD.